-Whilst visiting Iceland there are plenty of making memory experiences to have together.
-Watch an erupting Geysir, where the white column of boiling water forms a beautiful half bubble before it goes up as a super-heated steaming water where it can reach the height of 15-30 m.
-The most active Geysir, currently, is Strokkur, an energetic spouting hot spring which goes up roughly every 5 minutes.
+Whilst visiting Iceland there are plenty of memory-making experiences to have together.
+Watch an erupting Geysir, where the white column of boiling water forms a beautiful half bubble before it goes up as super-heated steaming water where it can reach the height of 15-30 m.
+The most active Geysir, currently, is Strokkur, an energetic spouting hot spring that goes up roughly every 5 minutes.

 For a room, ok, bubble with a view check out Buubble – The 5 million star hotel.
 All the bubbles have a transparent upper half or are fully transparent, so if the aurora is dancing you will have a private show.
 It’s definitely romantic!

 Or check out some of the top romance rated hotels such as CenterHotel Thingholt where you can get a bathtub in your room.
 The 101 Hotel a boutique hotel with spa facilities.
 Tower Suites for a penthouse suite with stunning views.
-For Instagram worthy photos try A TownHouse Hotel.
-Or for South Iceland try Hotel Ranga with uniquely decorated room and a stargazing observatory.
-And the award wining ION hotel with floor-to-ceiling windows that overlook the surrounding lava fields,
+For Instagram, worthy photos try A TownHouse Hotel.
+Or for South Iceland try Hotel Ranga with a uniquely decorated room and a stargazing observatory.
+And the award-wining ION hotel with floor-to-ceiling windows that overlook the surrounding lava fields,

 Have you been to Iceland?
 I would love to know what you think of a romantic break to Iceland?